zoogeny/zoogeny/books/story-self/07-Chapter-1-On-Rising-At-Dawn-draft.md

 I also read a lot about mysticism and other spiritual philosophies.
 Being awake is a primary aspect of conscious experience.
 Every morning the sun rises.
 Every day my life begins anew.
 The daily cycle is a good frequency to check on my self.
 I measure my daily activities with respect to my waking time.

 I now believe that sleep is the primary aspect of good mental and physical health.
-When I improved my sleep schedule then my diet and my exercise improved.
-When I improved my sleep schedule my mental health and mood improved.
+When I improved my sleep schedule then my diet, my exercise, my mental health and my mood improved.
 It fits in with scientific evidence, spiritual knowledge and my own experience.

 ## Why It Is the Only